alexjx/klipper_config/README.md

 - `INITIAL_TOOL` is the first tool to be used in the print
 - `BED_TEMPS` is the bed temperature for each tool, it's a comma separated list.
 - `TOOL_TEMPS` is the tool temperature for each tool, it's a comma separated list.
+- `TOOL_STANDBY_TEMPS` is the tool standby temperature for each tool, it's a comma separated list.
 - `USED_TOOLS` is a list of boolean values, indicating if the tool is used in the print.
 Boolean value is either `true` or `false`.
 - `HEAT_SOAK` is the time to soak the chamber for high temperature print.
 It's activated only if bed temperature is above 110C.